matrix-org/matrix-hookshot/docs/advanced/workers.md

   host: github-bridge-redis
 ```

+Note that if [encryption](./encryption.md) is enabled, `queue.monolithic` must be set to `true`, as worker mode is not yet supported with encryption.

 Once that is done, you can simply start the processes by name using yarn:
 ```
 yarn start:webhooks